The Best Handyman Insurance Companies

 While some companies may refer to handyman liability insurance as a type of coverage, the policy included isn’t necessarily specific to handymen or the construction industry.
 Rather, handyman liability insurance—which was historically called handyman public liability insurance—usually refers to a standard general liability insurance policy with coverage limits tailored to handyman businesses.

-A general liability policy can protect your business by covering expenses associated with customer claims of bodily injury, personal injury, or property damage.
-This is important because, according to The Hartford, over 40% of small businesses will suffer a general liability or property damage claim over the course of a decade.
+A general liability policy can protect your business by covering expenses associated with customer claims of bodily injury, personal and advertising injury, or property damage.
+A high percentage of small businesses will experience a general liability or property damage claim.
+A recent data study by The Hartford highlights that while the frequency of some claims has shifted, the costs associated with common incidents like slip-and-falls and water damage have risen significantly over the last several years.
 In the construction industry specifically, general liability-related claims are some of the most common claims businesses are likely to face.

 Working as a professional handyman requires constant contact with customers and their property.
 As most work will take place in client-owned spaces, client property damage is always a risk, whether it happens as a result of a mistake or not.
 For example, say you or one of your employees mistakenly spills a bucket of paint on a customer’s expensive rug.
 Even though this was a mistake, this can be covered by your general liability policy.